Downtown & City Parking Information

 - Parking Lot: 1000 block Sophia Street.

-- Paid Parking Garage: Intersection of Sophia Street and Wolfe Street (Entrance on Wolfe Street).
-First 3 hours are free. $1 each additional hour.
+- Paid Parking Garage: Intersection of Sophia Street and Wolfe Street (Entrance on Wolfe Street). $2 first three hours, $1 each additional hour.
+Maximum day $8.

 - Parking Lot: Behind 904 Princess Anne St., accessible from Princess Anne and Charles Streets, Mon.- Fri., 6PM-6AM & 24 hours on weekends.